sous-chefs/graphite/README.md

 cookbook to behave as needed.
 It's the building materials, not the house.

+We have purposefully left out web server configuration to remove the dependency, so you're free to use whatever works in your environment.
+This avoids the need for this cookbook to keep up to date with configuration that isn't really graphite specific.

 For example usage consult the reference cookbook [example](https://github.com/hw-cookbooks/graphite/tree/master/example/graphite_example/recipes)

 Feel free to ask us questions anytime on irc: #heavywater on freenode